munificent/game-programming-patterns/book/bytecode.markdown

     ^code int-value

-    **TODO: mention many of same problems as interpreter pattern which trying to avoid.**

     * *It's open-ended.* You can define new value types outside of the core VM as long as they implement the base interface.

-    * *It's object-oriented.* If you adhere OOP principles, this does things the "right" way and uses polymorphic dispatch for type-specific behavior instead of something like switching on the type tag.
+    * *It's object-oriented.* If you adhere to OOP principles, this does things the "right" way and uses polymorphic dispatch for type-specific behavior instead of something like switching on a type tag.

     * *It's verbose.* You have to define a separate class with all of the associated ceremonial verbiage for each data type.
 Note that in the above examples, we showed the entire definition of *all* of the value types.
 Here we only covered one!

-    * *It's inefficient.* To get polymorphism, you have to go through a pointer, which means even tiny values like booleans and numbers have to get wrapped in objects that are allocated on the heap.
+    * *It's inefficient.* To get polymorphism, you have to go through a pointer, which means even tiny values like booleans and numbers get wrapped in objects that are allocated on the heap.
 Every time you touch a value, you have to do a virtual method call.

         In something like the core of a virtual machine, small performance hits like this quickly add up.
-I like OOP and I find this style appealing, but in practice it's rarely used because it's just too heavyweight.
+In fact, this suffers from many of the problems that caused us to avoid the Interpreter pattern, except now the problem is in our *values* instead of our *code*.

-My recommendation: if you can stick with a single data type, do that.
+My recommendation: If you can stick with a single data type, do that.
 Otherwise, do a tagged union.
-That's what virtually every language interpreter in the world does.
+That's what almost every language interpreter in the world does.

 ### How is the bytecode generated?